 Poppy was too sick to do everything on her own, so her mother helped her.
 Here’s what Poppy and her mom did:

-💮 They collected recent records.
-The medical records that Social Security had were not current, so Poppy collected her past three months of records.
-She did not use her online records, but went to the office and paid to get full records with treatment notes.
+💮 They collected medical records.
+Poppy discovered that Social Security had not collected her emergency room records at all.
+They had collected some of her primary doctor’s records, but these were from many months ago.
+Poppy and her mom collected all her emergency room records, plus her past three months of records from her PCP.
+Important: They did not use her online records, but went to the office and paid to get full records with treatment notes.

 💮 They got an RFC form.
 Poppy brought an RFC forms to her primary care doctor and asked the doctor to fill it out.
 (See link below for copies of RFC forms)